-Processed meats are up there with smoking and asbestos when it comes to cancer risk, according to the World Health Organization.
-On their no-no list are sausage, bacon, hot dogs, and ham, due to an increased risk of colorectal cancer.
+At the top of the cancer-causing foods list is processed meats, which the World Health Organization has put in the same category as smoking and asbestos when it comes to cancer risk.
+On WHO’s no-no list are sausage, bacon, hot dogs, and ham because of an increased risk of colorectal cancer.
 Eating just 50 grams of processed meat each day (that’s around two slices of ham) can increase the risk of colon cancer by 18 percent, according to the report.
 The problem comes not just from the meat itself but from the main methods of processing it, which include smoking, curing, or adding salt or preservatives.
-When cooking certain meats, sodium nitrites combine with natural amines in the meat to form cancer-causing N-nitroso compounds.
+When certain meats are cooked, sodium nitrites combine with natural amines in the meat to form cancer-causing N-nitroso compounds.

 “I avoid smoked foods due to nitrates,” says Ioana Bonta, MD, a medical oncologist at Cancer Treatment Centers of America at Southeastern Regional Medical Center in Newnan, Georgia.
 Despite similar preparation, smoked fish is not as bad as smoked meats, according to Cary Presant, MD, an internist, hematologist, and oncologist in Los Angeles and an assistant clinical professor in the Department of Medical Oncology and Therapeutics Research at City of Hope Cancer Center in West Covina, California.